ongres/stackgres/doc/content/en/01-introduction/05-licensing/_index.md

  follow this approach.
 We love the concept of GitLab’s stewardship, and in the same spirit, we promise you that StackGres will always be open source software.

-Contact us at stackgres at ongres doc com if you want a trial or commercial license that does not contain the GPL clauses.
+Contact us at StackGres at OnGres doc com if you want a trial or commercial license that does not contain the GPL clauses.